dimagi/commcare-cloud/docs/commcare-cloud/env/postgresql_yml.md

 Whether to save synclogs to a separate postgresql db.
 A value of `False` may lose support in the near future and is not recommended.

+## `SEPARATE_PHONELOGS_DB`

+- Type: boolean
+- Default: `True`
+- Status: Deprecated

+Whether to save phonelogs to a separate postgresql db.
+A value of `False` may lose support in the near future and is not recommended.

 ## `SEPARATE_FORM_PROCESSING_DBS`